deekshamypersonal/expense-tracker-backend-demo/README.md

 - **Username (Email):** `userdemo@gmail.com`
 - **Password:** `Demo2024!`

-On the login screen, these demo credentials may be pre-filled for convenience.
+On the login screen, these demo credentials will be pre-filled for convenience.
+This account is for demo and has small limits (e.g., you can add up to 10 expenses).
+For full access, signup.

 ---